kalliste/projectnotes/programmingenvironment/dialogwithjayhova.md

 >
 > Scripting languages like Python and JavaScript save us from having a lot of low level concerns mixed in with our code, but they don't isolate us from those details nearly as well as a good language could.

 > My expectation is that a good system will let you do a lot via just English conversation with a chat interface.
 But also power users should be able to open up the hood and see charts and graphs and tables and do a lot more there before having to go down further into a place where it's more often about looking at text and symbols.
-Making things be really good in that middle space of visual representations should be a lot of the work needed in setting things up for the AI to be more helpful at that top surface level of interaction
+Making things be really good in that middle space of visual representations should overlap a fair bit with the work needed in setting things up for the AI to be more helpful at that top surface level of interaction.

-> Right now that middle space is mostly all stuff that programmers do in their heads, most often without realizing it
+> Right now that middle space is mostly all stuff that programmers do in their heads, most often without realizing it.
 >

 > There's a key quote here seen in Steve Job's NextSTEP 3 demo video.